KoNekoD/tg-downloader/README.md

 ## Setup

-To configure `tg-downloader`, create a `resources/.env` file in the root of the project directory, using the structure provided in the `resources/.env.example` file.
+To configure `tg-downloader`, create a `.env` file in the root of the project directory, using the structure provided in the `.env.example` file.
 This file will be automatically loaded by the program when it runs.

 ### Example `.env` file